boriskurikhin/bitTorrent/README.md

 ![logo](docs/logo.jpg)

-This is my fully functional [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) client written from scratch in Python.
+This is my fully functional [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) client written over a weekend from scratch in Python.

 ### How to run?